Nixsm/dotfiles/README.md

-I currently have one main dotfile private repository, since it's getting too big I decided to separete OSX and Linux's dotfiles.
+I currently have one main dotfile repository (private), since it's getting too big I decided to separete OSX and Linux's dotfiles.
 This repository is specific for Archlinux.
+The reason I am doing this is because I started having Linux specific files on my OSX and OSX specific files on my Linux box, and that kinda sucked.

-Run ```install.sh``` to start the bootstrap
+Run ```bootstrap/install.sh``` to start the bootstrap